Saphirac/ft_irc/RFCs_summary.md

 the server should drop the connection with the client who sent it.

 ## Command
-TODO
+The command part may actually be an IRC command or a numeric reply code.<br>

+`1*letter / 3digit`

+The command part of the message must be either one of the following:
+- a valid IRC command (see [Command specifications](#command-specifications) section)
+- a 3 digits number that represents a reply code (see [Reply specifications](#reply-specifications) section)

 ## Parameters
 TODO

+# Command specifications

+# Reply specifications

 # Explained ABNF notations
-## Server name / Host
+## Short name
-1. Start with 1 `shortname`, which must:
 1. Start with 1 character that is either a letter or a digit
 1. Contain 0 or more characters that are letters and/or digits and/or dashes (`-`)

+## Server name / Host
+1. Start with 1 `shortname`, which must be formatted as described [here](#short-name)
 1. Contain 0 or more patterns, which must:
 	1. Start with 1 dot (`.`)
-	1. Contain 1 `shortname`, which must:
+	2. Contain 1 `shortname`, which must be formatted as described [here](#short-name)
-		1. Start with 1 character that is either a letter or a digit
-		1. Contain 0 or more characters that are letters and/or digits and/or dashes (`-`)

 ## User nickname
 1. Start with 1 character that is either a letter or any of the ``[\]^_`{|}`` characters
 1. Contain 0 or more up to 8 characters that are letters and/or digits<br>
 and/or any of the ``[\]^_`{|}`` characters and/or dashes (`-`)

-## Channel name
+## Channel string
-1. Start with 1 character that is either a hash (`#`), a plus (`+`), an ampersand (`&`),<br>
-or an exclamation mark (`!`) followed by a 5 characters that are uppercase letters and/or digits
-1. Contain 0 or more characters that are any octet except:
+1. Start with 0 or more characters that are any octet except:
 	- NUL (`\0`)
 	- BELL (`\a`)
 	- LF (`\n`)